Jim Irsay: Career

+Irsay reportedly was frustrated that the Colts only won a single Super Bowl title during his tenure despite having star quarterbacks in Peyton Manning and Andrew Luck.
+Nonetheless, Irsay released Manning who then went on to have a best late-career in signing with the Denver Broncos, and Irsay also declined to claw back the $25 million from an injury-plagued Luck who had abruptly announced his retirement after making a successful comeback.

-From the time he joined the organization in 1984, Irsay worked with numerous Pro Football Hall of Fame coaches, players, and executives, including Eric Dickerson (Pro Football Hall of Fame class of 1999), Marshall Faulk (2011), Bill Polian (2015), Tony Dungy (2016), Marvin Harrison (2016), Edgerrin James (2020), and Peyton Manning (2021).
+From the time Irsay joined the organization in 1984, Irsay worked with numerous Pro Football Hall of Fame coaches, players, and executives, including Eric Dickerson (Pro Football Hall of Fame class of 1999), Marshall Faulk (2011), Bill Polian (2015), Tony Dungy (2016), Marvin Harrison (2016), Edgerrin James (2020), and Peyton Manning (2021).

 In 2009, Irsay was vocal about preventing a group that included talk-show host Rush Limbaugh from purchasing the St. Louis Rams.
 "I, myself, couldn't even consider voting for him," Irsay said at an NFL owners meeting.
 "When there are comments that have been made that are inappropriate, incendiary and insensitive... our words do damage, and it's something we don't need", referring to comments Limbaugh made about Donovan McNabb in 2003, condemned as racist, when he was an NFL commentator for ESPN.

-In October 2022 at a National Football League owner's meeting, Irsay said he believed "that there's merit to remove Daniel Snyder as the owner of the Washington Commanders" amid calls for Snyder to sell the franchise.
+In October 2022 at a National Football League owner's meeting, Irsay said he believed "that there's merit to remove Dan Snyder as the owner of the Washington Commanders" amid calls for Snyder to sell the franchise.
+Irsay was the first NFL owner to publicly call for Snyder's removal as an NFL owner, reportedly even as Snyder's lawyers had dug up dirt to keep other NFL owners silent, as Irsay did not fear being embarrassed.

 Irsay came under scrutiny in November 2022 when he fired Colts head coach Frank Reich after a 3–5–1 start to the season and replaced him with former Colts player Jeff Saturday as interim head coach.
 Saturday previously had no coaching experience beyond the high school football level, and was employed as an NFL analyst for ESPN at the time of his hiring.